nikhom14/Real-Time-Chatbot/README.md

 ## 🎯 Project Approach

 Our approach centers around developing a human-like conversational experience by integrating rule-based logic into chatbot responses.
 Now, Users can enjoy seamless conversation with the chatbot and can vent their frustation which makes their mood lighter.
-We've implemented a simple system that:
+We've implemented a simple system which is a:

 1. Simple assistant with rule-based logic dialogues
 2. Analyzes user input for emotional intent